alchimya/iOS-Password-Entropy/README.md

 # iOS-Password-Entropy
-It’s a basic implementation of the Password Entropy, that allows to evaluate how much secure and strong is a password evaluating also an hypothetical hacking attack.
+It’s a basic implementation (Swift and Objective-C) of the Password Entropy, that allows to evaluate how much secure and strong is a password evaluating also an hypothetical hacking attack.

 #What is the password entropy?